DanielSamp4/irrigation-control/README.md

-# Control plants irrigation project using ESP32
+# Control plants irrigation using ESP32

 A challenge made by Neurobots